quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 set the corresponding field to that value.
 Passing a field that doesn't exist in the type is still an error, so this is completely safe.

-This behavior with the shorthand deconstruction and construction is available through a language extension called `NamedFieldPuns`, that we by default enable in our Quanterall templates, so you should see this work without issue when using them.
+(**Note**: This behavior with the shorthand deconstruction and construction is available through a language extension called `NamedFieldPuns`, that we by default enable in our Quanterall templates, so you should see this work without issue when using them in projects you created via `stack new project-name quanterall/{basic,application,web-postgres}`.)

 ### Exercises (Record types)